juliangut/negotiate/README.md

 Encapsulate negotiation in a context, for example media type or character set.
 Give it a list of priorities, and you are good to go.

 Additionally, a third parameter controls behaviour if request header is empty or negotiation could not be determined successfully.
 By default, your list of priorities will be used to create a `\Negotiation\AcceptHeader` you can use.
-If set to false a `\Jgut\Negotiation\Exception` will be thrown and captured by the middleware
+If set to false a `\Jgut\Negotiation\NegotiatorException` will be thrown and captured by the middleware

 ### Middleware

 Middleware requires a list of negotiation scopes.
 Negotiation will take place in the middleware

-* If everything goes well request will have an attribute with a `\Jgut\Negotiate\Provider` object
+* If everything goes well request will have
+  * Headers of each scope overridden with negotiation result
+  * An attribute with a `\Jgut\Negotiate\Provider` object with the result of the whole negotiation
 * If negotiation goes south
   * A 415 response will be returned if Content-Type header negotiation fails
   * A 406 response will be returned if any other negotiation fails